kristenvaccaro/human-ai/assignments.md

 #### Homework #7
 Due Friday November 11, 5PM

-In this assignment you will consider privacy-utility tradeoffs in the design of ed tech software like Canvas.
+You will consider privacy-utility tradeoffs in the design of ed tech software like Canvas.
 Will be released Friday November 4.

 [Materials](https://github.com/kristenvaccaro/CSE190-HW7)